 1. Native publishing in which you upload videos directly to LinkedIn and they reside on LinkedIn.
 LinkedIn accepts native videos in your updates feed and in LinkedIn Groups conversations.

 2. Embedded videos – posting links on LinkedIn to videos that reside on your YouTube channel or other video hub.
 YouTube essentially becomes your home base.
-Embedded videos are used in your LinkedIn profile About, Experience and Education sections, and in articles you publish on LinkedIn’s publishing platform (sometimes called Pulse).
+Embedded videos are used in your LinkedIn profile Featured, Experience and Education sections, and in articles you publish on LinkedIn’s publishing platform (sometimes called Pulse).

 Are you one of the many executive job seekers who put up a minimal LinkedIn profile years ago, and put it out of your mind?
 You figured, “I’m on LinkedIn.
 Good enough.“